 The Konica Lexio 70 got some mixed to bad reviews which I cannot rolls through it.
-In any case, it's not expensive for its impressing
+In any case, it's not very expensive for its impressing

 28-70mm F3.4-7.9 Konica lens, 6 elements in 6 groups, autofocus with focus lock, min. focus 0,7m, 0,35-0,7m in close focus mode Electronic shutter, 1.7-1/500 Size 108.5x59.5x34, Weight 180 gr. without battery 50-3200